HReimann/photoduino.firmware/README.md

 * * *

-## How to upload firmware to the board
+## How to upload firmware to the arduino board

 ### DOWNLOADS